 The neck is really easy to get around on and the action is great.
-I really dig the quality of the instrument, its a solid machine for sure.
+I really dig the quality of the instrument, it’s a solid machine for sure.
 The one piece guitar creates a really cool vibe and feel in your hands.
-Depending on what amp your plugged into this guitar will resonate like crazy and inspire you to rock and roll.
+Depending on what amp you are plugged into, this guitar will resonate like crazy and inspire you to rock and roll.

 The Epiphone Coronet is a solid, well-made guitar and a darn close reissue of a vintage classic.
 The Iconic tone and look for under five hundred bucks really cannot be beat.
 This guitar even has the old school Epiphone bikini logo on the headstock!